michaelhuang/buildbot/master/docs/manual/cfg-global.rst

     ``static/``, ``ui/``, and ``api/`` paths are reserved, although more reserved paths may be added in future versions.

+``json_minimum_version``
+    The minimum supported JSON API version.
+Any versions less than this value will not be available.
+This can be used to ensure that no clients are depending on API versions that will soon be removed from Buildbot.

+``json_cache_seconds``

+    Number of seconds that clients may cache JSON results.
+This affects the ``Expires`` header.
+The default value is 0, meaning no caching-related headers are sent.

 .. _TwistedConch: http://twistedmatrix.com/trac/wiki/TwistedConch